 - Contractor Contingency: The builder takes financial responsibility for any additional money spent on a project.
 This type of contingency usually requires building firms to reduce their profit margins.

 - Owner Contingency: The client bears the brunt of additional costs beyond the project’s original scope.
 Owner contingencies are typically used in a fixed price model when a project’s scope and budget are clearly defined.
 In a fixed price model, money cannot be spent beyond a defined threshold.

 - Design Contingency: Also held by the owner, this contingency is used for unforeseen costs during the design phase.

 Typically, builders + remodelers allocate between 5% to 10% of a project budget to a contingency.
 This amount should create enough breathing room for unexpected costs.
 Anyone tracking estimates and costs manually calculates a contingency percentage on top of all costs, before profit margins are applied.
 Whether they’re done on paper or calculated by hand, these methods offer familiar and accessible estimating options that get budgets and proposals in the hands of clients.
 Any negotiations to price or recalculations, however, require careful tracking and risk human error.

 2. Spreadsheet Software

 Spreadsheet softwares, like Google Sheets and Microsoft Excel, manage project financials through formulas and digital files that reduce human error and automate calculations.
 These spreadsheet programs require a very hands-on approach, taking several iterations to get all elements working together.
-Many builders + remodelers also use accounting softwares, like Xero and Quickbooks, for tracking project financials.
+Many builders + remodelers also use accounting softwares, like Quickbooks, for tracking project financials.
 Accounting systems excel at reporting on income and expenses going towards a pre-set contingency but are limited on applying markups.
 While these tools offer a digital experience that prevents the paper shuffle common with manual methods, they struggle to bring the full estimate to proposal to budget experience together.

 3. Integrated Project Financial Management